Educate yourself about numbers, legislation and the prevention of stalking

 Following a hugely successful Stalking Law Reform Campaign in Parliament spearheaded by Paladin founders and other victim led partners, two new offences of stalking were introduced on November 25 2012.

-Under the Protection from Harassment Act 1997 , (amended by Protection of Freedoms Act 2012) it is necessary to prove a course of conduct amounting to harassment (Section 2) or stalking (Section 2a) or fear of violence (Section 4) or stalking (Section 4a) which causes serious alarm or distress which has a substantial adverse effect on the victims usual day-to-day activities which the perpetrator knows or ought to know amounts to harassment or stalking or fear of violence.
+Under the , (amended by Protection of Freedoms Act 2012) it is necessary to prove a course of conduct amounting to harassment (Section 2) or stalking (Section 2a) or fear of violence (Section 4) or stalking (Section 4a) which causes serious alarm or distress which has a substantial adverse effect on the victims usual day-to-day activities which the perpetrator knows or ought to know amounts to harassment or stalking or fear of violence.

 A course of conduct is conduct that occurs on at least two occasions.
 Most stalking cases should be arrested and charged at Section 4a.
 It also has a power of entry to perpetrator address if the suspect has been arrested.